-We are having the annual car wash fundraisers for ASP on Saturday June 2, 9, and 16 from 9 am-3 pm.
+Our final car wash fundraiser for ASP is this Saturday June 23 from 9 am-3 pm (this date was added to to a rainout on June 9).
 If you would like more information about the ASP trip or the car wash, please contact Paul Kraft at firstname.lastname@example.org or Matt Goto.

 Go here for a more complete calendar of events